2023 Most Popular Child Development & Family Studies Bachelor's Degree Schools

 Human Development majors at Texas Tech take out an average of $24,465 in student loans while working on their Bachelor's Degree.
 The average monthly payment of a loan this size is about $212, assuming that the borrower is on a 10-year repayment plan.

-University of Wisconsin - Madison landed the #11 spot in the 2023 rankings for the most popular bachelor’s degree human development and family studies programs.
-UW - Madison is a very large public school located in the city of Madison.
+With a ranking of #11, University of Wisconsin - Madison did quite well on this year’s most popular schools for human development and family studies students working on their bachelor’s degree.
+UW - Madison is a fairly large public school located in the city of Madison.

 Of the 197 students majoring in human development at UW - Madison, 10% are male and 90% are female.